 If you have the diving bug, then a big part of any break that you go on will be the chance to strap on the scuba gear and get in the water.
-Luckily, if you are planning on visiting the coast of Spain anytime soon, you will find plenty of places that are excellent diving spots as well as some lovely accommodation, restaurants, and things to do in the brief few hours that you are not exploring the undersea landscape.
+Luckily, if you are planning on visiting the coast of Costa del Sol anytime soon, you will find plenty of places that are excellent diving spots as well as some lovely accommodation, restaurants, and things to do in the brief few hours that you are not exploring the undersea landscape.
 Read on to find out more.

 Going on vacation can be one of the best times in the year.
 Most people use this time to relax and let go of the stresses of life.
 Unfortunately, though, this usually doesn’t fit into most people’s fitness goals.
 Instead, spending a week or two without proper exercise could have a huge impact on your progress.
 This doesn’t mean that you shouldn’t travel, though.
 Instead, you just need to find ways to get active while you’re out there.
 And, to help you out, this post will be going through some of the best vacation activities that also work you out.